-- Divide your class into groups—assign a topic to each group.
+- Divide your class into groups, and assign a topic to each group.
 It’s a good idea to have two or more groups doing each topic.

 - Each group has a set time to put the pieces of their puzzle together.
-It is a good idea to make this phase of the activity competitive—it adds some fun.
+It’s a good idea to make this phase of the activity competitive—it adds some fun.
 The very process of reassembling the text requires the students to engage with and understand the text.

-- Each group then discusses their particular topic (within their group only—to make sure they understand it) and makes notes or copies the text into their books.
+- Each group then discusses their particular topic (within their group only—to make sure they understand it) and makes notes or copies the text into their notebooks.

 - Each member of each group then teams up with a member of a different group and they teach the other what they have learned, e.g., a student who knows how to change the keyboard language teaches a student who knows how to do the accents.

-Students need to talk to each other (in French or English according to how you want to structure the activity) to fill in the gaps in their knowledge.
+Students need to talk to each other to fill in the gaps in their knowledge.